visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    GetQueryOutputObject, GetQueryOutputString, GetQueryOutputValue and
+    GetQueryOutputObject, GetQueryOutputString, GetQueryOutputValue and GetQueryOutputXML all return output from the last query.
-    GetQueryOutputXML all return output from the last query to be executed but with the type of information returned.
     GetQueryOutputXML returns a XML string containing the output of the last query.

 **Example:**